AvantikaKodape16/train-seat-booking-app/README.md

 # train-seat-booking-app
-A full-stack train seat booking application with auto-allocation logic, user authentication, and real-time seat updates using Next.js, Express, and PostgreSQL.
+This project is a full-stack train seat booking system built with Next.js (Frontend), Node.js + Express (Backend), and PostgreSQL (Database).
+Users can sign up, log in, and book seats based on real-time availability.
+The app automatically allocates adjacent seats (when possible) and prevents double booking.
+The UI includes a grid layout for visual seat selection and booking status (green: available, red: booked, blue: selected).
+Authentication is handled with JWT.